Michigan State University masthead graphic Michigan State University masthead graphic

 Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 Movement plays an important role in our life—from everyday activities like walking, to activities like sports or dance that require years and years of practice.
-But do you know how well you move?
-In this presentation, find out how technology helps us understand how to measure human movement and motor skills, and how we can also use this knowledge to help people with movement impairments.
+Do you know how well you move?
+In this presentation, find out how technology helps us understand how to measure human movement, motor skills, and how we use this knowledge to help people with movement impairments.

 Learn more about Are You the Next Olympic Athlete?
 Learn How to Measure Movement and Motor Skills